bcnataly/portfolio/4_Project_PowerBI-DAX/README.md

 ## 📌 Project Overview

-Perú CarHub, a car dealership based in Peru, requires two visual reports to monitor sales and customer activity.
-This project leverages two interactive dashboards: one highlighting the key drivers of sales performance and areas with lower impact, and another showcasing customer purchasing behavior.
-By utilizing Power BI’s data modeling, aggregation, and advanced DAX functions, the project delivers actionable insights to support strategic decision‑making.
+Peru CarHub, a car dealership based in Peru, required a visual report to gain insight into its sales activity.
+For this project, I developed an interactive dashboard highlighting the main drivers of sales performance and the areas with the least impact.
+The project uses data modelling and advanced DAX functions to provide actionable insights and support strategic decision-making.

 ## 🛠️ Tools & Technologies
 - **Power BI Desktop**